abeysourav/KPMG_Data_Analytics/README.md

 Objective
-Built customer segmentation based on RFM model Analyzing customer trends, behaviour, and demographic 📂 Task 3 - Data Insights and Presentation
+Built customer segmentation based on RFM model Analyzing customer trends, behaviour, and demographic
+<br>📂 Task 3 - Data Insights and Presentation
 Background Information
 After building the model we need to present our results back to the client.
 A list of customers or algorithm won’t cut it with the client, we need to support our results with the use of visualisations.